Skip to main content

 Installing the App in Your Slack Workspace

-Next, select Install App under Settings and following the installation flow to install the App in your workspace.
+Next, select Install App under Settings and follow the installation flow to install the App in your workspace.

-After installation, the bot token (beginning with -xoxb) will be visible.
+After installation, the bot token (beginning with xoxb-) is visible.
 Make note of this token.

-After configuring your Slack App, the next step is to add the Slack interface and gateway to Solace Agent Mesh.
+After configuring your Slack App, the next step is to add the Slack gateway to Solace Agent Mesh.

-1. Create the gateway and interface using the Solace Agent Mesh (SAM) CLI:
+1. Add the gateway plugin using the Solace Agent Mesh (SAM) CLI:

 2. Configure the required environment variables: